domharrington/node-gitlog/README.md

 By default uses the current branch and defaults to `HEAD` (i.e. the whole history leading to the current commit).

+### fileLineRange

+Optional field for getting only the commits that affected a specific line range of a given file.

 ### file

 Optional file filter for the `git log` command